How to get rid of thistle from your vegetable garden

 One of the most challenging aspects of the Canadian Thistle to deal with is its extensive and far-reaching root system.
 It consists of a network of creeping underground stems, the rhizomes, that can spread several feet horizontally and up to 15 feet deep.
 This makes eradicating the weed particularly difficult as even small fragments of the root can regenerate new plants.

-Managing Canadian thistle can be challenging, given its extensive root system and prolific seed production.
+As you can read above, the Canadian thistle can be challenging, given its extensive root system and reproduction via its seeds.
 You can use a specific herbicide, but be sure to use one that does not harm your other plants.
 Instead of using chemical control, you can also make use of a more organic solution.

-You could for example cover the affected area with a black plastic sheet to heat the soil and weaken the thistle’s root system, this is called solarization.
+You could for example cover the affected area with a black plastic sheet to heat the soil and weaken the thistle’s root system, this is called polarization.
+Because I like to use plastic as minimal as possible in our vegetable garden I looked for other ways to deter thistles.

-However, if you want a more targeted measurement you can make use of vinegar (acetic acid) or even lemon juice to annihilate your thistle problem.
+You can, for instance, make use of an acid like vinegar (acetic acid) or even lemon juice to annihilate your thistle problem.
 It is an effective way of Canada Thistle control, the only thing you need is a few sunny days, and some vinegar or lemon juice.

 On a sunny day, when the thistles are actively growing, spray the lemon juice or vinegar directly onto the leaves of the thistle plants.
 Be sure to cover the leaves thoroughly, including the stem and any flower heads.